trussworks/terraform-aws-config/README.md

 * iam-user-no-policies-check: Ensure that none of your IAM users have policies attached; IAM users must inherit permissions from IAM groups or roles.
 * iam-group-has-users-check: Checks whether IAM groups have at least one IAM user.
 * root-account-mfa-enabled: Ensure root AWS account has MFA enabled.
+* iam-root-access-key: Ensure root AWS account does not have Access Keys.

 ### Tagging